Roozz1/cuhFramework/README.md

 connection:disconnect() -- The function will no longer get called when a vehicle is spawned
 ```
 (Callbacks system inspired by Roblox)

+## *Download*
+To download this framework, head over to the [releases](https://github.com/Roozz1/cuhFramework/releases/tag/Stable).
+Keep in mind, this framework is still a **work-in-progress**, while there are a lot of features so far, there are a lot more to come.

+To add cuhFramework into your code, simply add **cuhFramework.lua** and **cuhFramework - Build Project.exe** into the **same** folder as your addon.
+Then when you would like to combine your addon with the framework code, run the .exe.

+> ⚠ **Your addon code is backed up during the building process, your raw addon code will not be lost unless you do something horribly wrong.**

 ## *Documentation*
 [Click here](https://github.com/Roozz1/cuhFramework/wiki) for the documentation.